These are unusual times. These poets are tale-tellers of their world. (All rights reserved. 2026)

 • and when I close my eyes, I hear footsteps and wingbeats

-• in groups of threes and fives, lively and light,
+• in threes and fives, light and lively,

 • a chorus in the air, like music on wings